PavloMcr/UAV_Swarm_Security/README.md

 ## Getting started

-Follow the folders to navigate
+Follow the files to navigate.
+The skelletons for Jamming Detection is availiable in the jamming_detection.py file.
+GPS spoofing detection skelleton is availiable in the gps_spoofing_plausibility.py

 ## Current Tasks